Skip to main content

 • Protein: Adding unsalted nuts or seeds can boost protein.

-• Fruit: If the oatmeal doesn’t come with fruit, ask if you can order some fresh fruit or unsweetened applesauce for a side.
+• Fruit: If the oatmeal doesn’t come with fruit, ask if you can order some fresh fruit or unsweetened applesauce as a side.
 Some fast food restaurants offer fruit options with kid’s meals.

 • Vegetables: Make a mental note to eat more veggies at lunch and dinner.

-• Dairy: If your oatmeal isn’t made with milk, ask for low-fat or fat-free milk to drink on the side.
+• Dairy: If your oatmeal isn’t made with milk, ask for low-fat or fat-free milk or unsweetened soy milk to drink on the side.

 Breakfast burrito: A carefully ordered burrito can provide options from all five food groups!
 Select a small burrito packed with delicious ingredients.

-• Grains: Opt for a whole-wheat tortilla, if available, for your grain serving.
+• Grains: Request a whole-wheat tortilla, if available, for your grain serving.

 • Protein: Eggs and beans are both good sources of protein.